lhalabi/Transfer-learning-for-spatiotemporal-snow-water-predictions/README.md

 To further investigate the regional and seasonal variability in how the predictor variables affect SWE, we resorted to factor loading plots shown in Figures 3 and 4.
 These plots illustrate the association between variables and latent factors.
 Each latent factor can be considered to be a proxy or latent representation of underlying physical phenomena that influence snowpack.
 Factors are arranged based on the amount of variance they capture from the data, listed in descending order.
 Three factors were found to fit Colorado datasets best, while two factors yielded the best fit for California datasets.

-Colorado in Winter         |  California in Winter :-------------------------:|:-------------------------:
+Colorado in March/April         |  California in March/April
+:-------------------------:|:-------------------------:
 ![](/Figures/COL_FA_loadingplot_winter_equal_y.jpg) |  ![](/Figures/CA_FA_loadingplot_winter_equal_y.jpg )